telerik/winforms-docs/core/design-time.md

 The design time assemblies in .NET Core are resolved via the installed in the project NuGet packages.
 In order use the new designers, please make sure that the following requirements are met:

-*  **Visual Studio 2019 v16.8 or newer**
+*  **Visual Studio 2022 v17.0 and newer** or **Visual Studio 2019 v16.8 and newer**
-    - The VS 2019 Preview [versions](https://visualstudio.microsoft.com/vs/preview/) are also supported.
+    - The VS2022 and VS2019 Preview [versions](https://visualstudio.microsoft.com/vs/preview/) are also supported.

 	>caution Check the compatibility table below with details about matching Telerik and Visual Studio versions.

     - Don’t forget to enable the designer in *Tools > Options > Environment > Preview Features*.
 * **Telerik UI for WinForms NuGet installed in the project**: [Install using NuGet Packages]({%slug winforms/nuget%})
-     - Telerik UI for Winforms R3 2020 or newer.
+     - Telerik UI for Winforms R3 2020 and newer.

 	>caution Even though you may have an installation of the Telerik UI for WinForms suite with the correct version according to the compatibility table below, it is not enough to load the designer.
 It requires installing the appropriate Telerik UI for WinForms NuGet package.